Skip to Content

 What Is a Craniofacial Fracture?

 A craniofacial fracture is a fracture to the face, orbits, and/or skull.
-Often, it is a consequence of direct trauma to the head and face region.

 Depending on the extent of your fracture and your other injuries, you may need care from many UPMC specialists.